GHeinzelmann/BAT.py/README.md

 ![](doc/cycle.jpg)

 The SepTop calculations can be done using either the AMBER or OpenMM simulation engines, and we include sample BAT input files for them inside the ./example-input-files folder.
-For OpenMM the file is called input-relative-openmm.in, and for AMBER input-relative-amber.in, both for comparing different ligands.
+For OpenMM the file is called input-relative-openmm.in, and for AMBER input-relative-TR-amber.in, both for comparing different ligands with and without the use of ligand conformational restraints, respectively.

 The BAT calculations using these input files use the same coordinate input files already present inside the ./BAT/all-poses/ folder, and the procedure to perform them is the same from the ABFE calculations.
 For instance, when using the OpenMM input file follow the steps below inside the ./BAT folder: